frntl/frontal/README.md

 npm start
 ```

 ---

-## development
+## Development

 To write nice ES2015 style we use babel.
 Therefore we need to watch the whole `src/` and compile it to `app`.
 Run it like this in the root of the directory (additional files in the src folder will also be copied by babel into the `app/` folder):

     npm run watch

-To write on the scss you can run
+To write on the default theme scss you can run

-    npm run sass
+    npm run sassdefault

 ---

-### installing additional modules
+### Installing Additional Modules

 For packing the app we use the [`electron-builder`](https://github.com/electron-userland/electron-builder) package.
 Therefor we have two package.json files.
 If you want to add another module (currently - will be improved) you will need to: